percona/xtradb-cluster-tutorial/doc/07-Arbitration Daemon.rst

 	Starting MySQL (Percona Server).....
 SUCCESS!
 	[root@node3 ~]# iptables -A INPUT -s 192.168.70.2 -j DROP; iptables -A OUTPUT -s 192.168.70.2 -j DROP;

 - What (eventually) happens?
+How long does it take?
 Why?
-How long does it take?
 - What is the status of wsrep on both node1 and node3?
 - What happens if you try to do something on node1 or node3?
-(Try selecting a table).
+(Try selecting a table or using a database).
 - Can you write on either node?
 - What would the result be if your application were allowed to write to either node in this state?